wrpearson/fasta2/README.md

 ## The FASTA2.x package - protein and DNA sequence similarity searching and alignment programs

-4-April-2024
+7-April-2024

-This repository contains a slightly updated version of the fasta2.0 programs, which were last updated in May of 2006.
+This repository contains a slightly updated version of the fasta2.0 programs, which were last updated in May of 2006, but were not widely distributed after 2002, and not substantially modified after 1997.

 This code should never be used for similarity searching research -- it has been entirely superceded by **FASTA3**, which is available from